Computer Science Foundations

 Discrete Mathematics at the university level

 Discrete mathematics is the mathematical foundation underneath every CS subject.
 Discrete math courses cover 8 named topic areas: propositional and predicate logic (truth tables, natural deduction, resolution, satisfiability), proof techniques (direct, contrapositive, contradiction, strong and weak induction, structural induction, well-ordering), set theory and relations (cardinality, Cantor diagonalization, equivalence relations, partial orders, lattices), functions and bijections (injection, surjection, pigeonhole, schroder-bernstein), combinatorics (permutations, combinations, binomial identities, inclusion-exclusion, generating functions), number theory (divisibility, gcd via Euclidean algorithm, modular arithmetic, Fermat little theorem, Chinese remainder theorem, RSA foundations), graph theory (paths, cycles, trees, planarity, Euler and Hamiltonian properties, chromatic number, matching theory, Ramsey theory), and formal language theory (regular languages and finite automata, context-free languages and pushdown automata, Turing machines and decidability, pumping lemmas, Chomsky hierarchy).
-MIT 6.042 (Mathematics for Computer Science), CMU 15-251 (Great Theoretical Ideas), Berkeley CS70 (Discrete Mathematics and Probability Theory), Stanford CS103 (Mathematical Foundations of Computing), and Princeton COS 240 each spend 13 to 15 weeks on these topics with Rosen, Lehman-Leighton-Meyer, or Epp as the textbook.
+A typical discrete math course spends 13 to 15 weeks on these topics with Rosen, Lehman-Leighton-Meyer, or Epp as the textbook.

 The assessment landscape is roughly 70-30 written problem sets over exams because proof-writing requires careful argument that is hard to grade in real time.
-MIT 6.042 problem sets are notorious for 8-hour completion times; CMU 15-251 grades both proof correctness and proof clarity (a correct proof badly written loses 30% of the credit).
+Proof-heavy problem sets are notorious for 8-hour completion times, and many courses grade both proof correctness and proof clarity (a correct proof badly written loses 30% of the credit).
 The required proof style is formal: every step justified, every quantifier bound, every base case verified.

-CSHH tutor matching for this subject draws from CS graduates with mathematical maturity: former Putnam competitors, IMO medalists, math majors who minored in CS, plus theoretical CS PhDs comfortable with the standard textbook style.
+CSHH tutor matching for this subject draws from CS graduates with mathematical maturity: former math-competition participants, math majors who minored in CS, plus theoretical CS PhDs comfortable with the standard textbook style.
 Our tutors deliver proofs in the canonical formats: 2-column for elementary geometry-style proofs, numbered-step format for induction, prose with displayed equations for analysis-style arguments, semantic tableaux or natural deduction trees for logic.
 Each proof comes with a 1-paragraph proof strategy memo explaining why the chosen technique fits the problem.

 Languages supported: Lean 4 and Coq for formal proof verification on advanced assignments, Python and Haskell for combinatorial computation, Mathematica or SageMath for symbolic checking.